Israeli protesters block highways in 'day of disruption' against Netanyahu's judicial overhaul plan

 Others demonstrated outside the headquarters of the Histadrut, Israel's largest labor union, demanding the organization calls for a general strike — a move that could paralyze the country's economy.
 Protesters scaled scaffolding outside the building and hoisted reservist protest flags.
 The labor union had called a strike in March, a move that contributed to Netanyahu freezing the judicial overhaul.

-Itai Bar Natan, 48, CFO of an Israeli start-up, said he was angry enough to climb the scaffolding and wave the flag that read “Brothers in arms.”
+Itai Bar Natan, 48, CFO of an Israeli start-up, said he was angry enough to climb the scaffolding and wave the flag that read “Brothers in arms,” a slogan used by military reservists protesting against the judicial overhaul.

 Netanyahu heads the most ultranationalist and religiously conservative government in Israel’s 75-year history.
 He proposed a series of drastic changes to the country’s judiciary shortly after taking office in December.
 His government took office in the aftermath of the country's fifth elections in under four years, all of them regarded as referendums on his fitness to serve as prime minister while on trial for corruption.